zerothrohit/SKILL-ASSESS-2.0/README.md

 # Skill Assess - Your AI Mock Interviewer
 Job seekers often face anxiety and unpreparedness due to inadequate interview preparation, with many existing tools neglecting the development of technical skills.
-Our AI-powered web application, Skill Access, addresses this issue by providing tailored interview simulations based on specific job descriptions.
+Our AI-powered web application, Skill Assess, addresses this issue by providing tailored interview simulations based on specific job descriptions.
 By focusing on both skill enhancement and confidence building, our platform helps candidates excel in interviews through realistic scenarios and personalized feedback.
 Our goal is to empower candidates to succeed in the competitive job market by addressing the gap in technical skills and subject-specific knowledge.

 ## Proposed System